-A majority of the research conducted within EAS can be categorized by three research foci: Atmosphere Surface Interactions (ASI); Climate and Extreme Weather (CLEW), and Geodynamics and Active Tectonics (GAT).
-A description of each of these areas can be found on the EAS web site.
-These foci integrate concepts across numerous fields including Atmospheric Sciences, Ocean Sciences, Geology, Geophysics, and Biogeochemistry.
+A majority of the research conducted within EAPS can be categorized by four research foci: Atmosphere Surface Interactions; Clouds, Climate & Extreme Weather; Geology and Geophysics, and Planetary Sciences.
+A description of each of these areas can be found on the EAPS website.
+These foci integrate concepts across numerous fields including Atmospheric Sciences, Ocean Sciences, Geology, Geophysics, Planetary Sciences and Biogeochemistry.

-a) Atmospheric Sciences and Oceanic Sciences: All candidates in the atmospheric science areas will demonstrate a satisfactory working knowledge of synoptic and dynamic meteorology, and of atmospheric physics before the degree is awarded.
-For students entering the Master's program whose previous academic work was in other fields,

-- development of this background will usually be accomplished by successful completion (letter grade of B or better) of appropriate courses in the atmospheric sciences program. - b) Geophysics, Geology, and Biogeochemistry: Within geosciences research areas there are a wide range of specialties and we encourage students from other fields of study to enter our graduate program.
+- a) Atmospheric Sciences and Oceanic Sciences: All candidates in the atmospheric science areas will demonstrate a satisfactory working knowledge of synoptic and dynamic meteorology, and of atmospheric physics before the degree is awarded.
+For students entering the Master's program whose previous academic work was in other fields, development of this background will usually be accomplished by successful completion (letter grade of B or better) of appropriate courses in the atmospheric sciences program. - b) Geophysics, Geology, and Biogeochemistry: Within geosciences research areas there are a wide range of specialties and we encourage students from other fields of study to enter our graduate program.
 Incoming graduate students should have a BS degree in one of the physical sciences (chemistry, physics, biology, geology).
-Students will work with their advisory committee to ensure that they complete an approved program of coursework in their area of specialization. - c.)
-Earth System Science: Incoming graduate students should have a BS degree in one of the physical sciences (chemistry, physics, biology, geology).
-Course work should be tailored towards those subjects that pertain to the students M.S or PhD. thesis research.
+Students will work with their advisory committee to ensure that they complete an approved program of coursework in their area of specialization. - c) Earth System Science: Incoming graduate students should have a BS degree in one of the physical sciences (chemistry, physics, biology, geology).
+Course work should be tailored towards those subjects that pertain to the students MS or PhD thesis research.
 Within geosciences there is a wide range of specialties.
 Students will work with their advisory committee to ensure that they complete a program of coursework in geoscience approved for their area of specialization.
 A satisfactory working knowledge in the hydrologic cycle, biogeochemical and ecological systems, and climate is mandatory.
+We encourage students to tailor their graduate course programs according to their future plans and interests. - d) Planetary Science: Incoming graduate students should have a BS degree in one of the physical sciences or engineering (chemistry, physics, biology, geology, astronomy).
+Course work should be tailored towards those subjects that pertain to the students MS or PhD thesis research.
+Within planetary sciences there is a wide range of specialties.
+Students will work with their advisory committee to ensure that they complete a program of coursework in planetary science approved for their area of specialization.
 We encourage students to tailor their graduate course programs according to their future plans and interests.